Home Family and home Gradina si gradina de legume How to grow an apple tree

 Pepin Saffron

 Pepin Saffron - apples of domestic origin.
-Fruits are yellow-green in color with an attractive red blush.
-The taste is reminiscent of grapes, sweet, spicy and has a unique aroma characteristic only of it.
-Fruits ripen closer to October, and can be stored until March-April.
-Bears fruit in abundance, starting in the fifth autumn.
+The fruits are yellow-green in color with an attractive red blush.
+The taste is reminiscent of grapes, sweet, spicy and has a unique aroma that is unique to it.
+The fruits ripen closer to October, and can be stored until March-April.
+It bears fruit in abundance, starting from the fifth autumn.
 The apple tree requires regular pruning.
-In persistent severe frosts, the tree may freeze slightly, but at the same time it often recovers well itself.
+In persistent severe frosts, the tree may freeze slightly, but it often recovers well on its own.

 Jonathan